 Color palettes unify, strengthen a brand’s image

 How many colors should your brand’s color palette include?
-Follow the rule of thumb designers follow for fonts; stick to two or three colors for consistency.
+Follow the rule of thumb designers follow for fonts; stick to 2 or 3 colors for consistency.

-Unsuccessful designs may use five or six different fonts.
+Unsuccessful designs may use 5 or 6 different fonts.
 There is no consistency, which can make the creative feel unprofessional and disjointed.
 You can use more than one font, but do it thoughtfully.
-When using contrasting fonts, have a clear purpose in mind to draw attention to a key word or phrase.
+When using contrasting fonts, have a clear purpose in mind to draw attention to a keyword or phrase.

 The same guideline can be used for color.
 Pick a primary color, then add a color or two that complement or contrast the primary color.
 Use those colors when you want to draw attention to something.

 Remember, less is more.
 It’s nice to have font and color options when designing for your utility, but you do not need to use all of your options all of the time.

 Ruralite Services’ member colors are mainly navy blues and forest greens.
 There are few pastels or neon colors used.
 For the most part, utilities opt for safe, traditional colors.
 But as we work to connect with younger consumers, we should consider colors that resonate with a younger crowd, too.

 Consumers Power’s combination of blue and orange is nice and bright.
 It’s a good example of a fresh color palette.
 The colors pair well on the logo.
 The website plays the colors off each other, and some magazine pages use the colors to draw attention to headlines.